JuliaDynamics/StreamSampling.jl/docs/src/index.md

  75
 ```

+This has the advantage to require `O(1)` memory, while reservoir sample techniques requires `O(k)` memory where `k`
+is the number of elements in the sample.

-Consult the [API page](https://juliadynamics.github.io/StreamSampling.jl/stable/api) for more information about the package interface.
+Consult the [API page](https://juliadynamics.github.io/StreamSampling.jl/stable/api) for more information about the
+package interface.